Medically Reviewed

 When the drug is smoked or injected, the effects are felt extremely quickly; causing an immediate and intense, but short-lived, rush.1 Snorting or oral ingestion produces effects of euphoria within several minutes but not an intense rush.

-These pleasurable effects last longer than cocaine but are still somewhat fleeting, and users often try to maintain the high by taking more of the drug, sometimes foregoing food, sleep and other responsibilities as they binge on the drug over several days.4
+These pleasurable effects last longer than cocaine but are still somewhat fleeting, and individuals may attempt to maintain the high by taking more meth, sometimes foregoing food, sleep, and other responsibilities as they binge on the drug over several days.4

 Taking meth causes an increase in levels of dopamine, a brain chemical that plays an important role in motivation and the reinforcement of rewards.1,2